jundalisay/superb/content/en/research/sarkar/yogic-treatments/haemorrhoids.md

-+++
+---
-title= "Natural Remedies for Hemorrhoids (Piles)"
+title: "Natural Remedies for Hemorrhoids (Piles)"
-#heading= "Natural Treatments and Herbal Remedies"
+date: 2022-12-28
+author: "PR Sarkar"
-description= "Constipation due to the defective functioning of the liver is the main cause of piles, but generally no serious ailment can develop for one reason only" image= "/photos/med/hem.jpg" linkb= "/research/sarkar/yogic-treatments/gonorrhoea" linkbtext= "Gonorrhoea" linkf= "/research/sarkar/yogic-treatments/heart-disease" linkftext= "heart disease" icon = "/icons/yoga.jpg"
+description: "Constipation due to the defective functioning of the liver is the main cause of piles, but generally no serious ailment can develop for one reason only"
-+++
+image: "/photos/med/syph.jpg"
+icon: "/icons/yoga.jpg"
+---

 ## Symptoms